What You Should Know About Shiitake Mushroom Health Benefits*

 - promote a healthy cardiovascular system.*

-You can find fresh or dried shiitake mushrooms at most supermarkets, and they’re also readily available in supplement form, including in our Mush 10.* This Certified Organic Blend is available as a powder or tincture.
+You can find fresh or dried shiitake mushrooms at most supermarkets, and they’re also readily available in supplement form, including in our Daily 10.* This Certified Organic Blend is available as a tincture.
 Both are convenient and easy ways to move mushrooms into your daily routines.

 More Shiitake Mushroom Health Benefits